Whole Grains for a Healthy Diet

 Why whole grains should be part of your healthy diet

 Low-carb diets have caused many people to avoid whole grains.
-This is like throwing the baby out with the bathwater.

 All carbs are definitely not created equal.
 Low carbohydrate diets may be effective for weight loss, but research has shown that people who include unrefined whole grains in their diet regularly are healthier, with less fat that those who avoid them.